zama-ai/concrete-ml/use_case_examples/resnet/README.md

 ```

 ```
-Accuracy of the ResNet18 model on the images: 56.00% Top-5 Accuracy of the ResNet18 model on the images: 82.00% Compiling the model...
+Accuracy of the ResNet18 model on the images: 67.00% Top-5 Accuracy of the ResNet18 model on the images: 87.00% Compiling the model with compile_torch_model...
 Model compiled successfully.
-Quantized Model Accuracy of the FHEResNet18 on the images: 54.00% Quantized Model Top-5 Accuracy of the FHEResNet18 on the images: 77.00% FHE Simulation Accuracy of the FHEResNet18 on the images: 53.00% FHE Simulation Top-5 Accuracy of the FHEResNet18 on the images: 75.00% Time taken for one FHE execution: 5482.5433 seconds
+Quantized Model Accuracy of the FHEResNet18 on the images: 67.00% Quantized Model Top-5 Accuracy of the FHEResNet18 on the images: 87.00% FHE simulation Accuracy of the FHEResNet18 on the images: 66.00% FHE simulation Top-5 Accuracy of the FHEResNet18 on the images: 87.00% Processing 1 image(s)...

+Image 1:
+  Running FHE execution...
+  FHE execution completed in 811.8710 seconds
+  FHE top 5 labels: 636, 588, 502, 774, 459
+  Running simulation...
+  Simulation top 5 labels: 636, 588, 502, 774, 459
 ```

 ## Timings and Accuracy in FHE